Terradue/cloud-admin-doc/source/sandbox2esxi.md

 Step 1.
 Preparation of the Sandbox
 ----------------------------------

 This step prepares your Sandbox in terms OS configuration.
-Furthermore it makes the OS and the Application disks a single one (i.e. copy all the content of the */application* mount point in the */* mount poiny).
+Furthermore it makes the OS and the Application disks a single one disk (i.e. copy all the content of the */application* mount point in the */* mount point).
 Before to start, please make sure that:

-1. The */application* contains only the needed stuff to be executed in Cluster mode (i.e. it is clean),
+- The */application* contains only the needed stuff to be executed in Cluster mode (i.e. it is clean),
-2. The */* has enough space to contain all the data of the */application* (If not, please contact the Operations Support at Terradue).
+- The */* has enough space to contain all the data of the */application* (If not, please contact the Operations Support  Team at Terradue).

+If the previous facts are verified, proceed with the following procedure:

 * Login into the Sandbox,
 * Copy the content of the folder *resources/scripts* in a directory you prefer,